 8) Once the bet is placed you will see a receipt confirming the details, and your account will be debited by the value of your stake.
 If your double bet wins, then your winnings will be credited to your account automatically shortly after the result is announced.

-Try a double bet out now at Bet365 and get £200 in free bets to get you started.
+Try a double bet out now at Betfred and get a great new customer bonus to get you started.

 Double Betting Risks & Rewards